pangGou816/pangInsertBetween/README.md

  - Usage: `python main.py`

 ## How to use
-1. Paste the text you want to add spaces between
+1. Paste the text where you want to insert additional content.
-2. Press the `Convert` button
+2. Enter the key word and press the `Convert` button
 3. `CTRL + V` to paste the converted text